Skip to main content

 6. Itching

 Xolair can help improve itching and other symptoms in people with chronic hives.
 But some people with asthma have reported itching from Xolair.
-Dermatitis, which causes itchy skin, is also a potential cause.
-But it’s important to note that dermatitis is also strongly linked to asthma in general.
+This may be part of a temporary injection reaction.
+But dermatitis, which causes itchy skin, is also possible.

-If you notice new or worsening itching after starting Xolair, contact your prescriber.
+It’s important to note that dermatitis is also strongly linked to asthma in general.
+So if you notice new or worsening itching after starting Xolair, contact your prescriber.
 They can help you figure out whether it’s a side effect of Xolair or happening for another reason.
 If needed, they may recommend an anti-itch cream or other form of treatment.

 7. Abdominal pain

 Abdominal pain is another possible Xolair side effect, mostly in the upper part of your gut.
-This seems to happen more frequently in children with asthma and adults with CRSwNP.
+This seems to happen more frequently in children living with asthma and adults living with CRSwNP.
 It’s not known why this side effect may occur.
-However, Xolair can increase the risk of parasitic infections, which may cause abdominal pain.
+However, Xolair can increase the risk of parasitic infections, which may also cause abdominal pain.

 Tell your prescriber if you experience abdominal pain, especially if it’s not going away or if you have other symptoms, such as gas or diarrhea.
 They may decide to do further testing to figure out the cause.